apache/kafka/config/kraft/README.md

 # Deployment

 ## Controller Servers
-In Raft mode, only a small group of specially selected servers can act as controllers (unlike the ZooKeeper-based mode, where any server can become the
+In Kraft mode, only a small group of specially selected servers can act as controllers (unlike the ZooKeeper-based mode, where any server can become the
 Controller).
 The specially selected controller servers will participate in the metadata quorum.
 Each controller server is either active, or a hot standby for the current active controller server.